Arthur Penrhyn Stanley

-Arthur Penrhyn Stanley, (13 December 1815 – 18 July 1881) known as Dean Stanley, was an English Anglican priest and ecclesiastical historian.
+Arthur Penrhyn Stanley (13 December 1815 – 18 July 1881) known as Dean Stanley, was an English Anglican priest and ecclesiastical historian.
 He was Dean of Westminster from 1864 to 1881.
-His position was that of a Broad Churchman and he was the author of a number of works on Church History.
+His position was that of a Broad Churchman and he was the author of a number of works on church history.
 He was a co-founder of the Palestine Exploration Fund.

 Early life

 Stanley was born in Alderley Edge, in Cheshire, where his father, Edward Stanley, later Bishop of Norwich, was then rector.
 A brother was Owen Stanley, and his sister was Mary Stanley.
 The middle-name 'Penrhyn' suggests Welsh lineage.

-He was educated at Rugby School under Thomas Arnold and in 1834 went up to Balliol College, Oxford.
+Stanley was educated at Rugby School under Thomas Arnold and in 1834 went up to Balliol College, Oxford.
 He is generally considered to be the source for the character of George Arthur in Thomas Hughes's well-known book Tom Brown's Schooldays, which is based on Rugby.
 After winning the Ireland scholarship and the Newdigate Prize for an English poem (The Gypsies), he was in 1839 elected a Fellow of University College and the same year took holy orders.
 In 1840 he travelled in Greece and Italy and on his return settled at Oxford, where for ten years, he was tutor of his college and an influential element in university life.
 His relationship with his pupils was close and affectionate, and the charm of his character won him friends on all sides.
 His literary reputation was early established by his Life of Arnold, published in 1844.
 In 1845 he was appointed select preacher, and published in 1847 a volume of Sermons and Essays on the Apostolic Age, which not only laid the foundation of his fame as a preacher but also marked his future position as a theologian.
 In university politics, which at the time wore mainly the form of theological controversy, he was a strong advocate of comprehension and toleration.